 We define foreign currency risk as the risk that an institution or the group as a whole incurs losses or is negatively affected by exchange rate fluctuations.
 At the level of individual banks, foreign currency risk can have adverse effects on income and can lead to a decline in regulatory capital ratios.
-At group level, foreign currency risk arises from the equity investments made by ProCredit Holding and is recorded directly in group capital through the translation reserve.
+At group level, foreign currency risk primarily arises from the equity investments made by ProCredit Holding.

-Income is impacted negatively when the volume of its assets and liabilities denominated in foreign currencies do not match and the exchange rates move unfavourably.
+Results are impacted negatively when the volume of its assets and liabilities denominated in foreign currencies do not match and the exchange rates move unfavourably.
 The key risk indicator that captures the balance sheet discrepancy for each currency is the open currency position (OCP).
-At the bank level, the total OCP is limited to 10 % of the bank's regulatory capital, unless deviation from this limit has been approved by the Group ALCO or Group Risk Management Committee.
+At the bank level, the total OCP is limited to 10% of the bank's regulatory capital, unless deviation from this limit has been approved by the Group ALCO or Group Risk Management Committee.
 A threshold of 7.5% of a ProCredit bank's capital has been defined as an early warning indicator for the total OCP, and ±5% for each individual currency OCP.